aqreed/solarpy/README.md

 print(i)
 ```

-A dedicated Jupyter Notebook on beam irradiance can be found [here](https://github.com/aqreed/pysolarRadiation/blob/master/examples/solar_irradiance.ipynb).
+A dedicated Jupyter Notebook on beam irradiance can be found [here](https://github.com/aqreed/solarpy/blob/master/examples/solar_irradiance.ipynb).

 Solar [declination](https://en.wikipedia.org/wiki/Position_of_the_Sun#Declination_of_the_Sun_as_seen_from_Earth) on August 5?

 ```
-from pysolar.radiation import declination from pysolar.utils import day_of_the_year
+from solarpy.radiation import declination from solarpy.utils import day_of_the_year

 n = day_of_the_year(8, 5)  # August 5
 dec = declination(n)